Contact Us

 5. The KDH School of Radiologic Technology will meet program effectiveness requirements as set forth by the JRCERT.

-The Norton KDH School of Radiologic Technology currently holds an 8-year accreditation by the Joint Review Committee on Education in Radiologic Technology (JRCERT), awarded in 2020.
 Due to this accreditation, graduating students are eligible (upon successful completion of the program and upon acquiring an associate’s degree) to take the national registry examination of the ARRT.
-Upon passing the ARRT registry exam, graduates will be able to use the credentials of RT (R)(ARRT) after their name.
+Upon passing the ARRT registry exam, graduates will be able to use the credentials of RT (R) (ARRT) after their name.

 Select an appointment date and time from available spots listed below.